noftaly/nipinit/README.md

 - [ ] Lower the required node version (currently >=14.8.0, if we can lower it down to 14.0.0 or even 12.x.x it would be nice).
 If we use babel, we will have to wait for a "transform top level await plugin, the current one only parses it.
 Otherwise we can use rollup and its "experimentalTopLevelAwait" option.
 - [ ] Add unit tests
 - [ ] Change the db type (move from JSON?
 Just change the lib?)
+- [ ] Change the project to TypeScript

 ## License